Parshat Ki Tavo

 3rd aliya (26:16-19) Today G-d is commanding you to keep His laws with all your heart.
 You declare today that He will be your G-d and you will keep His laws.
 And He declares that you will be a treasured nation, to elevate you, to be a glorious and holy people.

 A brief statement but a powerful one.
 We are both committed: we to Him, He to us.
 This is our noble calling.
-Moshe states it positively; he will shortly however outline the heavy implications of being His people.
+The entire Torah has been this story; we are His people, He is our G-d.

 4th aliya (27:1-10) Moshe with the elders commanded the people: upon entering the land, establish a monument of stones with this entire Torah written upon it.
 Build an altar in front of it, offer offerings and rejoice before your G-d.
 Moshe, the Cohanim and the Leviim spoke: know that today you are G-d’s people.